ArmoredVortex/chdp/README.md

 # CHDP
 Command Handler for Discord.Py

-⚠ 해당 프로젝트는  AGPL-3.0 License 입니다 ⚠
+This project is under AGPL-3.0 License

 ## Download